mithro/actions-includes/README.md

-# actions-include
+# actions-includes

-Allows including an action inside another action (by preprosing the Yaml file).
+Allows including an action inside another action (by preprocessing the Yaml file).

-Instead of using `uses` or `run` in your action step, instead use `includes`.
+Instead of using `uses` or `run` in your action step, use the keyword `includes`.

 ```yaml